agoel00/thispaperdoesnotexist/README.md

 - [x] Deploy on website as POC
 - [ ] Train on more papers
 - [ ] Upload fine-tuned weights
+- [ ] A more efficient way to store and display generated samples

 ### Note
 This is just for fun.
 I have no intention of causing harm or infringing on anyone's copyright.